 Scope of Work

-- Use BackBone.js to develop new user interfaces.
+- Use open source web development applications to develop and maintain new & old user interfaces.

-- Debug, fix and enhance existing user interfaces issues.
+- Debug, fix and enhance existing user interfaces issues using JS (Backbone.js, JQuery).

-- Develop web backends using a Python based web framework.
+- Develop web backends using a Python based web framework (Django).

 - Perform other technical tasks as directed.

-- Bachelor’s degree in Information Management, Computer Science, Computer Engineering or related field.
-Significant work experience in web development may be acceptable in lieu of formal degree in these areas.
+- Bachelor’s degree in Information Technology or related field.
+Significant work experience in web development may be acceptable in lieu of formal degree.

 NO PHONE CALLS PLEASE AA/EOE/M/F/Vet/Disabled